sumit-sinha-seas/spatially_heterogeneous_tumor/README.md

-# spatially_heterogeneous_tumor
-Simulation code, data analysis scripts for the paper 'Spatially heterogeneous dynamics of cells in a growing tumor spheroid'
+# **Spatially heterogeneous dynamics of cells in a growing tumor spheroid: comparison betweeen theory and experiments**